do no harm

 harmlessness

-The first and most useful principle (for me anyway) came early by way of advice given to us at the beginning of our Social Work course and almost anxiously I thought at the end as we were about to be let loose on the world.
+The first and most useful principle early to me by way of advice given to us by our senior Social Work lecturer at the beginning of our course and almost anxiously I thought at the end as we were about to be let loose on the world.
 “Whatever you do don't make things any worse”.

-I use this to screen my reactions especially in complex situations with no-one at hand to consult.
-This check encourages me not to react too hastily or interfere, but rather just step back, be there and see what arises.
+In complex situations with no-one at hand to consult I use this to screen my reactions.
+This encourages me not to react too hastily and where possible step back, be there and see what arises.

 Using the least necessary effort or force minimises the chance of causing damage and leaves more options open and room to move.
 Less bridges are burnt.
 More strategic time, energy, intellectual and emotional resources are left uncommitted and still in play.

-In liability driven workplaces this precautionary principle can be difficult to implement particularly when governmentswant the health and welfare agencies they fund to keep them out of the headlines.
+In liability driven workplaces this precautionary principle can be difficult to implement particularly when governments want the welfare agencies they fund to keep them out of the headlines.
 Nowadays agencies especially in child protection, mental health and indigenous affairs are increasingly pressured to intervene (for instance by taking children from their parents or taking over someone's affairs) just in case a problem develops.
-This is an inversion of the principle.
+This is an inversion of the precautionary principle.

-In this environment agencies spend a lot of their energy staying on the right side of their paymasters.
+In this environment agencies spend a lot of energy staying on the right side of their paymasters.
 If they do something that's sanctioned or fashionable they are not going to lose points if anything goes wrong.
-They did their best and followed best practice.
+Following laws and protocols is safe.

 Rather than being there for clients we end up being there to protect and promote ourselves and our agencies.
 Extensions of the agencies that fund us rather than healers.
-We are in effect managing risks to ourselves like loss of face or loss of funding.
+We are in effect managing risks to ourselves and our employers like loss of face or loss of funding.

 By avoiding powers of discretion and responsibility, power is centralised rather than devolved to individuals and families where it is needed.

 Lack of power and self esteem is the root of most of the problems we are asked to solve.
 If we merely administer laws and regulations and let formulas and protocols make decisions we are not empowered ourselves.
 We are not demonstrating decision-making and empowerment.
-Not encouraging or mobilising.
+This is not encouraging or mobilising.

-When the top priority is control of risk to self, others or property, we almost always end up trying to control our clients.
+When the top priority is to appear to be effective while at the same time controlling risk to ourself, others or to property, we almost always end up trying to control our clients.
 And we incidentally dis-empower them.

-Punishments or imposed solutions, forced treatment and removal adds to the already overwhelming burden of loss and trauma of children, indigenous peoples and those diagnosed with a mental illness.
-Official violence in any of its forms like threatening loss of family, freedom or possessions parades fear, weakness and incompetence.
+Imposed solutions like removal, punishment or forced treatment add to the already overwhelming burden of loss and trauma of children, indigenous peoples and those diagnosed with a mental illness.
+Government violence in any of its forms like threatening loss of family, freedom or possessions parades official fear, weakness and incompetence.
 It demonstrates violence and spreads violence through the community.

-Incidents are controlled in the short term but the society and the social contract are damaged over the long term as these messages pass down the generations.
+Incidents are controlled in the short term but society and the social contract are damaged over the long term as these messages pass down the generations.
 Extreme risk aversion in individual situations increases long term overall risks.
 The gains are immediate and fleeting, the damage is long term.
-Not surprisingly many indicators of well-being deteriorate as more workers are put into the field.
+Not surprisingly many indicators of well-being deteriorate as more workers are put into the field in these ways.

 making things worse